nowrin-dola/school-comitee-website/README.md

 In the project directory, you can run:

-###You can see wishdom elementary school committe persons detail information
+###You can see wishdom elementary school committe persons detail information.

 ###By clicking hire me button number of person and total salary will be shown in the cart.

 ###By clicking button it will also show the pelevant person name.

 ### `npm start`